-Diablo Immortal is a pretty competitive game.
-With so much equipment and so many class types, there's a lot to keep an eye on, and this Diablo Immortal Demon Hunter build should help you at the start.
+Diablo Immortal is a pretty grindy game.
+There are numerous equipment and class types in the game thats a lot to keep an eye on.
+Nevertheless, this Diablo Immortal Demon Hunter build should help you at the start.
 It may look like a shallow game given how much you can do in five minutes, but there's a trick to maxing out your potential.
 Without dropping hard cash, at least.

 If you want to test out the other class, our Wizard build, Barbarian build, and Crusader build should help you out.
 If you can't decide what is right for you, maybe our Diablo Immortal tier list will help.